batanoffs/crops-info/README.md

 [![License: MIT](https://img.shields.io/badge/Licence-MIT-teal)](https://opensource.org/licenses/MIT)
 [![styled with: Prettier](https://img.shields.io/badge/styled_with-prettier-purple)](https://github.com/prettier/prettier)

-This is plants/crops wiki where users can find information about growing crops and different types of plants.
-Also be able to add or edit current data about the crops.
+This application serves as a comprehensive wiki for crops, providing users with detailed information on various types of plants and their cultivation, pests, dieses and nutrition.
+Users can browse through the catalog to find specific crops, and if they are the original creators, they have the ability to modify crop information.
+They can also add a specific crop to favorites or create a new one.

 **Important Notes:**

-- *place holder*

 During development, I've learned about:
 - fully utilizing the features that the Angular 18 version provides